Master Control Under Pressure

 Your Body’s True Balance Point

 Every single movement you make, from walking to lifting, revolves around an invisible sweet spot called your Center of Mass (COM).
 Think of it as your body’s personal “balance point.”
-Learning to move with your core is the secret to effortless power and unshakeable stability.

 What is Your Center of Mass (COM)?